birhanumoges/birhanumoges/README.md

 ---

 <table>
   <tr>
     <!-- About Me text on left -->
     <td>

 ### About Me
-I am a software developer and data science enthusiast with experience in **Java development**, **machine learning** (including deep learning and computer vision), and **predictive modeling**.
+I am a data science enthusiast with experience in **Java development**, **machine learning** (including deep learning and computer vision), and **predictive modeling**.
 I enjoy exploring complex datasets, building models, and creating insightful visualizations.
-Alongside my data science work, I develop practical applications using Java.
-I am proficient in Python and widely used libraries such as Pandas, NumPy, Scikit-learn, TensorFlow, OpenCV, Matplotlib, and Seaborn.
-My goal is to turn data into actionable insights, create meaningful projects.
+My goal is to turn data into actionable insights.

     </td>